libp2p/docs/content/concepts/hole-punching.md

 ### Limitations

 UPnP automates the process of node discovery and connectivity.
-Still, it may not be available everywhere, and there can posses the risk of establishing connections with untrustworthy nodes as the protocol does not enforce authentication or authorization.
+Still, it may not be available everywhere, and can posses the risk of establishing connections with untrustworthy nodes as the protocol does not enforce authentication or authorization.
 Manually opening a port requires technical expertise and does not enforce